 For my past lives, read on:

-I was a Ph.D. student at Stanford University studying programming languages.
+I studied programming language theory (computer science) at Stanford University from 1994-2001.
 My thesis work was about Obstacl, an object extension to Standard ML.
 The language supported both object-oriented and functional programming.
 A key feature was mixins, expressed as functions that transform classes into other classes.
 For example, if Encrypted is a function on file-like classes, Encrypted(File) and Encrypted(Socket) are both new classes that result from applying the mixin to a base class.
 The combination of OO and FP allowed both sides to be much simpler than if you had to express all the concepts in only one style.

 I also worked on a web proxy server that alters Java applets to make them more safe.
 Since I have Java applets turned off in my browser, I decided to add some features to this proxy that would be more useful to me: filtering banner advertisements, reporting and blocking cookies, mangling URL redirects, spotting web bugs, removing pop-up windows, and generally reformatting web pages so that I can read them better).
 I have more about my school-related projects on my other home page.

 In the past I worked on games and other software in my free time.
 I generally like to release the software (including source) for free.
 While writing games, I research topics that are related to games I’m working on or want to write in the future.
 I have collected some information about these topics in a web page about programming topics for computer games.
 I also write tools for games and web pages, and I’ve put up some of my Python libraries, including Yapps (yet another python parser system).